-Discover the design philosophy of Ove Arup (1895-1988), the most significant engineer of the 20th century.
-With previously unseen archival materials and new immersive digital displays, this major retrospective lifts the lid on some of the world’s most iconic buildings, including the Sydney Opera House and the Centre Pompidou in Paris.
+Discovering the design philosophy of Ove Arup (1895-1988), the most significant engineer of the 20th century.
+With previously unseen archival materials and immersive digital displays, this major retrospective showcased some of the world’s most iconic buildings, including the Sydney Opera House and the Centre Pompidou in Paris.

 Installation: Elytra Filament Pavilion

-See the V&A Garden transformed with a newly-commissioned installation from pioneering architects and engineers at University of Stuttgart.
-Inspired by nature and fabricated by robots, the Elytra Filament Pavilion will explore the impact of emerging robotic technologies on architectural design, engineering and making.
+The V&A Garden was transformed with a newly-commissioned installation from pioneering architects and engineers at University of Stuttgart.
+Inspired by nature and fabricated by robots, the Elytra Filament Pavilion explored the impact of emerging robotic technologies on architectural design, engineering and making.